ikemen-engine/modules/external/mods/trials/README.md

 - Two timers are available: one keeps track of the entire time spent on the trials, while the other keeps track of the time spent on the current trial.
 Display of the timers is optional.
 Utilization of the various pause menu functions (such as skipping to the nex trial) will void the total timer, for instance.
 - A text string that shows the current trial can optionally be displayed.
 - Other features:
-	- The user can choose to apply palFX in the Trials select screen to portraits of characters who do not have trials definition files.
+	- The user can choose to apply palFX in the Trials Select Screen to portraits of characters who do not have trials definition files.

+## select.def Example

 ```
 [Trials Mode]